yoavram/Milpitas/ms/ms.md

 # Discussion {-}

-Here, we model the evolution of a phenotype with both vertical and oblique transmission (i.e., copied from parents or from unrelated individuals in the parental generation, respectively) and study the effect of these transmission modes on the maintanance of phenotypic polymorphism, as well as the evolution of the transmission modes themselves.
+Non-chromosomal inheritance mechanisms represent an alternative to standard chromosomal vertical transmission.
+Therefore, such mechanisms are increasingly ackwoledged as important factors for explaining adaptation and diversity [@Rivoire2014].

-Regarding coexistence, our results show that:
+Here we investigated the evolution of a trait transmitted through a combination of vertical and oblique transmission, copied either from parents or from unrelated individuals in the parental generation, respectively.

-- diversity disappears in constant selection
+We focus on two major evolutionary problems: the maintenance of phenotypic polymorphism and the evolution of the transmission mode itself.

-- more rapdily for vertical transmission (Fig 1B)
+## Maintenance of phenotypic polymorphism

-- therefore, with high vertical transmission, even short periods of stable selection will lead to extinction of unfavored phenotype.
+We find that under stable selection, the unfavored phenotype is expected to become extinct, and vertical transmission accelerates its extinction compared to oblique transmission (@Fig:recurrence_example B).
-- in changing selection, we found neccessary conditions for maintainance of both phenotypes as well as for fixation of one phenotype
+Therefore, if selection fluctuates slowly, such that the population mostly evolves under stable conditions, oblique transmission allows polymorphism to be maintained for faster flactuations compared to vertical transmission.
-- the parameter range for maintainance (fixation) decreases (increases) with vertical transmission rate
+Indeed, analysis of evolution in periodically changing selection shows that oblique transmission facilitates the mainteneance of phenotypic polymorphism whereas vertical transmission leads to fixation of the more frequently favored phenotype (@Fig:lk_phase_plane)

-- oblique transmission and strong selection maintain polymorphism
+Moreover, we find that under rapidly changing selection oblique transmission increases the phenotypic variance (@Fig:env_A1B1) and the population mean fitness (@Fig:A1B1_mean_fitness A), indicating an advantage to oblique transmission in such selection regimes.

-- in rapidly changing environment, oblique transmission increases population phenotypic variance (Fig 3) and populaiton mean fitness (Fig 5)
+**TODO: compare to results from [@Cavalli-Sforza1981, pg.
+131-218]**

-- in random environment ???
+## Evolution of the transmission mode

-Second, if selection fluctuates every generation, oblique transmission is favored over vertical transmission after the phenotype distribution in the population has reached an eqauilibrium.
+In line with the above, we find that if selection fluctuates rapdily, oblique transmission is favored over vertical transmission after the phenotype distribution in the population has reached an eqauilibrium.
 @McElreath2008 have suggested that vertical transmission is only effective when selection is relatively stable, and @Aoki2005 have demonstrated numerically that oblique transmission (in the form of social learning) can be favored over vertical transmission (via genetic determination of behavior) when the duration between changes in selection is short.
 Our analytic results support these findings: the main factor that determines when vertical or oblique transmission is preferred is the frequency and intensity of changes in selection.